 Transplant Reinsurance: This program covers members who are eligible to receive covered major organ and tissue transplants.
 Refer to the AMPM Policy 310-DD and the AHCCCS Reinsurance Policy Manual for covered services and types of organ and tissue transplants.
-Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplant services rendered or 85% of the Contractor's paid amount.
-Transplant contracts include per diem rates for inpatient follow-up care post-transplant (day 11+ for kidneys and day 61+ for all other transplants).
-Reinsurance for follow-up care follows the regular reinsurance reimbursement, including a deductible requirement.
-Reinsurance coverage for transplants received at a non-AHCCCS contracted facility is paid the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
-The AHCCCS contracted transplant rates may be found on the AHCCCS website.
-The Contractor must notify AHCCCS, DHCM Medical Management when a member is referred to a transplant facility for evaluation for an AHCCCScovered organ transplant.
+The Contractor must notify AHCCCS, DHCM Medical Management when a member is referred to a transplant facility for evaluation for an AHCCCS-covered organ transplant.
 In order to qualify for reinsurance benefits, the notification must be received by AHCCCS Medical Management within 30 days of referral to the transplant facility for evaluation.

-If a Contractor intends to use an out-of-State transplant facility for a covered transplant and AHCCCS already holds an in-State contract for that transplant type, the Contractor must obtain prior approval from the AHCCCS Medical Director.
+If a Contractor intends to use an out-of-State transplant facility for a covered transplant and AHCCCS already holds an in-State contract for that transplant type, the Contractor must obtain prior approval from the AHCCCS Medical Management Supervisor.
 Depending on the unique circumstances of each approved out-of-state transplant, AHCCCS Finance/Reinsurance may consider, on a case-by-case basis, the Contractor's reinsurance coverage at 85% of the Contractor's paid amount for comparable case/component rates.
 If no prior approval is obtained, and the Contractor incurs costs at the out-of-State facility, those costs are not eligible for either transplant or regular reinsurance.